Pierre-ZACHARY/discordpy-socketio-chatbot/README.md

   * Click 'Confirm' to finalize the decision.
   * NOTE: You are allocated 550 free Dyno hours, which will not last the entire month.
 However, if you provide a credit card to verify your identity, you are given an additional 450 hours, which will allow your bot to run indefinitely.

+### Pierre ZACHARY websocket chatbot
+* first, create a new Category on a discord server where your bot is ( give the bot admin right if you don't want any problem )
+* Get this new Category id ( see how to enable Discord developer mode ), and set it inside a "CHANNEL_ID" env variable
+* this app will open a websocket, listen for messages and type them in the channel
+* there is a file called client.py to test the communication with the server
+* You may want to add multiple websites, in this case you can add a new env variable for each, with a dedicated category id as value, and add that category id to the "websites" dict ( see main.py line 15 ).
+Client side, you will have to select which category by adding the website "key" to your uri path ( see client.py line 8 ).
+Here my default key is "CHANNEL_ID", so if I want to send on message inside this category, I add "/CHANNEL_ID" after my uri

 # TO-DO LIST
 * Revise the tutorial to be easier to understand for any user.
 * Add some images for following along with the process.
+*